blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 finished products.
 Metal tongue is the language of the bronzehammers, made specifically to efficiently discuss minerology and metalworking.

+Bronzehammers often wear robes.
+They are quick to welcome or reject outsiders, depending on their appreciation for metalworking.
+Jewelry is common, but worn beneath clothing so as to not flaunt one's closeness with metal.
+Typical bronzehmmer speech is terse and harsh.
 ```
 Languages: Common, Metal Tongue
 ```